medthermal/MedThermalDicom/README.md

 **Professional thermal imaging DICOM library for medical applications**

-A comprehensive Python library for creating, manipulating, and managing thermal DICOM images with support for thermal-specific metadata, temperature calibration, and DICOM-compliant overlays.
+A comprehensive Python library for creating and managing thermal DICOM images with support for thermal-specific metadata.

 ## Table of Contents